PLEASE NOTE: This tour sells out regularly. We recommend booking as soon as possible to avoid missing out!

 Keep in mind that in case you take local transportation it may take a little bit longer to get to your destination than if you take a taxi

-You will find a source of filtered or purified water available in the hotel accommodations, and also in the house of Alejandro.
+On this Adventurous Coffee Route you will find a source of filtered or purified water available in the hotel accommodations, and also in the house of Alejandro.
 Enrique is still working on providing a source of purified water, but he will always find a way to help you refill your bottle and offer you boiled water.

 For questions about booking a tour, prices, preparation for your trip, health and safety or other themes, please check our Frequently Asked Questions page.
 If you can’t find your question & answer, email us and we’ll add it!